St. Michael's Cave: Auditorium

 The largest of the chambers, named the Cathedral Cave, currently serves as an auditorium.
 It was converted due to the chamber's natural acoustic properties.
 It is equipped with a concrete stage and has a seating capacity of over 100.

 It has been a regular venue for events such as dramas and son et lumière shows as well as the annual Miss Gibraltar beauty pageant.
 The cave is also used to hold concerts of all music genres, from operas and philharmonic orchestras to pop and rock.
 Notable acts who have performed in the cave include Steve Hogarth and Breed 77.
 The Gibraltar World Music Festival is also held here each year.

 In 2016 English comedian Mark Steel recorded an episode of his long running BBC Radio 4 comedy series Mark Steel's in Town in the cave.

 Tourism

 Presently the cave is one of Gibraltar's top tourist attractions and is open daily to the public receiving almost 1,000,000 visitors a year.
 The cave formations are colourfully lit and visitors can read displays documenting the caves' history.

-St. Michael's Cave can be reached by car, taxi, cable car or by foot.
+St. Michael's Cave can be reached by tour bus, taxi, cable car or by foot.
 Tickets include entrance to two of the other major tourist sites on The Rock: the Moorish Castle and the Great Siege Tunnels.

 Guided tours of Lower St. Michael's Cave can also be arranged through the Gibraltar Tourist Board.
 The cave is in a completely natural state, although fully lit and kitted out with ropes to aid minor climbing and scrambling.
 Safety helmets are provided and comfortable non-slip shoes are recommended.